 While the loss of one natural tooth can be a significant struggle all on its own, losing several can make everyday life extremely challenging.
 You may experience speech problems, difficulties with chewing food, and a dramatic lack of self-confidence – but these consequences don’t have to be permanent!
-At LuxSmile Family Dentistry, Dr. Ton offers modern, customized dentures as a tried-and-true solution to tooth loss.
+At LuxSmile Family Dentistry of Carrollton, Dr. Ton offers modern, customized dentures as a tried-and-true solution to tooth loss.
 Please don’t hesitate to contact our dental office in Carrollton, TX today if you have any questions, or if you’re ready to schedule your first appointment.

 Full dentures, as their name implies, are designed to replace an entire row of teeth.
 The natural-looking prosthetics are attached to a gum-colored base that will rest on top of the patient’s natural gum line.
 When designing dentures, Dr. Ton takes the time to incorporate all of the small details that make your smile wonderfully unique before her instructions (along with detailed impressions) are sent along to our trusted dental laboratory for fabrication.
 The finished, custom prosthetic should be able to rest securely in the mouth through only natural suction, although some patients may prefer adding a little denture adhesive for optimal stability.

 Full dentures are removable, which means the patient should take them out when practicing oral hygiene or sleeping.
 When not wearing them, we encourage you to store the denture in a container of water – it’s important to not let the appliance dry out, as it may become warped or brittle.